andyk/andyk.github.io/_posts/2024-12-12-konwinski-prize.md

 The Kprize aims to:

-1. Measure how AI coders *really* perform
+- Measure how AI coders perform when they can't cheat
-2. Model a better way to benchmark
+- Model a better way to benchmark
-3. Inspire more people to participate in moving AI forward in the open
+- Move AI forward in the open

 **Why SWE-bench?** Well, I fell in love with SWE-bench the moment I saw it.
 What a great idea: have AI solve real issues from popular GitHub repos.
 I love that SWE-bench is hard, built from real world data, and measures something that I care about (coding).